T-Python-Feb-24/UNIT-3-PROJECT/README.md

 Base on what you’ve learned until now , create a project of your choosing.
 Impress us with your creativity and execution.

-## Project Name here
-project description here.
+##  Camputer Store
+A store that sells computers and accessories.
 ## Features List here
+- Product catalog
+- Order processing and tracking.
+- User accounts with saved cart
-- list of features
+- Add to list of want prodect

 ## User Stories, Wireframes & UML links
 - User stories document link here.